DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 Name | Properties | Description
 -----|------------|------------
 ColumnChooser.Container | [ColumnChooserContainerProps](#columnchoosercontainerprops) | A component that renders the column chooser container.
-ColumnChooser.Item | [ColumnChooserItemProps](#columnchooseritemprops) | A component that renders column chooser items.
+ColumnChooser.Item | [ColumnChooserItemProps](#columnchooseritemprops) | A component that renders a column chooser item.

 If you specify additional properties, they are added to the component's root element.